}

 Pillar: Connect

-Personal resilience in action: advocacy, agency, surviving and thriving in sustainability
+Personal resilience in action: advocacy, agency and surviving sustainability

 • Dr David Cooke, Executive Director, ESG Advisory